Top four locations for scuba diving in Gran Canaria!

 Is the entry difficult?

 - It is a little more exerting than Amadores Bay because of a hill you have to walk down to get to the dive site and of course, walk back up once the dive is completed!
+But don’t worry our helpful instructors are always there to lend a hand!

 This dive site in Gran Canaria was created by a volcanic eruption.
 Because of the eruption, this dive site epitomizes what scuba diving Gran Canaria is like.
 The volcanic rock sculpture is the perfect habitat for the rich marine life of Gran Canaria to inhabit.